 Tuesday, May 1, 2012

 What a great song to open the month with.
-After the wave of Passover and national days there's an "after holidays" feel and it's a bit hard to get back in routine-especially with summer just around the corner.
-I'm so used to opening the day with Ynet-checking what happened while I was sleeping and usually something happened.
-It's always so surreal when I go abroad and don't hear hourly updates of the news on the radio and there's no main evening news program which the whole country watches.
+After the wave of Passover and national days, there's an "after holidays" feel and it's a bit hard to get back into routine- especially with summer just around the corner.
+I'm so used to opening the day with Ynet- checking what happened while I was sleeping and usually something happened.
+It's always so surreal when I go abroad and don't hear hourly news updates on the radio and there's no main evening news program that the whole country watches.
 It would be nice if everyone would take a break during the summer.
-Nothing bad would happen, there would be nothing to report, everyone would just chill back and do whatever they please.
+Nothing bad would happen, there would be nothing to report, and everyone would just chill and do whatever they please.
 Of course, that's unrealistic and everybody would probably just talk nonstop about how nothing ever happens.
 Or become obsessed with the weather.
 But there is always the hope of just for a bit living in a normal world where not much happens.
 This song is part of a project by Roni Yedidia of new versions to Nathan Alterman's wonderful poetry.
 I really like what he did with this song.
-It's so energetic and very nostalgic to early Israeli music and the clip is so bright and creative.
-Here's an older completely different version to the song: http://www.youtube.com/watch?v=Mk9U06nTfvo
+It's so energetic and nostalgic for early Israeli music and the video is so bright and creative.

 Five in the morning, chilly